JYang-AI/jyang-ai.github.io/_pages/group.md

 I am seeking PhD students and research assistants in Computer Science starting in Spring 2025 or Fall 2025.
 My research topics span ML/AI algorithms and their domain applications.
 Students who are interested in the following areas are welcome to apply.
-+ ML/AI methods (trustworthy ML, reinforcement learning, LLMs, efficient AI models)
++ ML/AI methods (trustworthy ML, reinforcement learning, LLMs, AI systems)
-+ AI applications (AI for computing systems, AI for science)
++ AI applications (AI for systems, AI for science)

 **Expectations**